BasedHardware/omi/docs/_developer/plugins/Integrations.md

 #### For Memory Creation Triggers:

 4. Set your endpoint URL in the "Memory Creation Webhook" field.
+If you don't have endpoint yet, create a test webhook [here](https://webhook.site/)
 5. To test without creating a new memory:
     - Go to any memory detail view.
     - Click on the top right corner (3 dots menu).